Binary

 # to interact with devices

-mir device
+mir device ls

 # to visualize the telemetry

-mir telemetry
+mir device telemetry

 # to send command to devices

-mir command
+mir device command

 # to explore and upload schemas

-mir schema
+mir device schema

 # to simulate a device connecting to the server